critterandguitari/Organelle_Manual/manual.md

 Rather than guide you through web browsing, we will assume that you have already downloaded some new patches either from [organelle.io](http://organelle.io) or another source.

-> **NOTE:** If the patches you downloaded are ZIP files, be sure to 'decompress' those files into folders before continuing.
-On most modern operating systems, this can be achieve by simply opening the ZIP file from the system's file browser.

-From here, we need to connect the USB drive you are using with Organelle to your computer.
-A couple important notes.

--   **If the USB drive is currently connected to Organelle, properly `Eject` the disk before removing it.** This option can be found by accessing the system information screen from the system menu.
-(See the end of this chapter for specific instructions.) -   **When using the included USB drive, be sure it is flipped the right way before connecting to your computer.** The drive that comes with Organelle has an extremely low profile, consisting of the bottom half of most standard USB connectors/cables.
-As such, it is possible to plug the drive in upside down.
-This is generally harmless but better to be avoided.
+From here, we need to connect the USB drive you are using with Organelle to your computer. **If the USB drive is currently connected to Organelle, properly `Eject` the disk before removing it.** This option can be found by accessing the system information screen from the system menu.
+(See the end of this chapter for specific instructions.)

-    Be sure that the exposed pins — I think of them as teeth — are facing "up," toward wherever the top of a connected USB cable would     go.
-(On Mac laptops, for example, the pins should face upward,     toward the sky.)

 Once the drive is connected and seen by your computer, we can proceed.